Banno/ux-lint/README.md

 If a `--fix` argument is specified, ux-lint will attempt to automatically fix any linting errors that it finds.

 If `--extend` arguments are specified, ux-lint will parse the following JSON files for configuration overrides.
-The overrides should be indexed by plugin name (e.g., `jshint` or `jscs`).
+The overrides should be indexed by plugin name (e.g., `eslint`).

 The exit code is equal to the number of errors found by ux-lint (`0` if no errors).